 - Reorganizing the criteria into a structure that is consistent with our other three commissions

 - Revising all of the program criteria to capture the latest work on defining the content and boundaries of the various computing curricula

 - Strengthening the Curriculum Criterion, Criterion 5, by adding a requirement to include information assurance and security principles and practices

 This graphic shows where the proposed revisions are in our review process:

 ABET is a forward-thinking, purpose-driven organization recognized by the Council for Higher Education Accreditation.
 All over the world, ABET accredits college and university technical programs committed to the quality of the education they provide their students.

-Based in Baltimore, we are a global organization, with over 3,700 programs in 30 countries in the areas of applied science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.
+Based in Baltimore, we are a global organization, with over 3,700 programs in 30 countries in the areas of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.